pauldwhitman/uaegoldenvisa/README.md

 # Process

 ## Part 1: Get GV nomination
 Each nominating organisation has its own GV nomination criteria.
-These criteria differ wildly so select the organisation with criteria that suits your circumstance.
+These criteria differ so select the organisation with criteria that suits your circumstance.

 Some organisations who provide nominations
 * Abu Dhabi Residents Office (ADRO).
 If you are an Abu Dhabi resident, this is likely the best for you.